Horcrux Redux, Yet Again:

-I suppose the failure to make any attempt to round the Horcruxes up in Voldemort’s absence is hardly Albus’s fault.
+I suppose the failure to make any attempt to round the Horcruxes up in Voldemort’s absence is not altogether Albus’s fault.
 Such an attempt would have been doomed to failure.
 Albus couldn’t have got the Diary away from Lucius Malfoy.
 (Although he may have discovered through Snape that Malfoy had it.
 Even if only after all the shouting was over at the end of Year 2.)
 Let alone getting the Cup out of the Lestranges’ vault.
 But the indications are that he knew about the Locket.
 And he certainly knew about the Ring.
 He knew about the Cup as well, even if he didn’t seem to know for certain where it was hidden.

 But we still didn’t know the identity of one of them.

 Or, did we?

 Soon after the Christmas bombshell which exploded the theory of the Sorting Hat Horcrux, somebody else came up with an awfully tempting suggestion regarding that 4th Horcrux.

 It looked as though the Mystery might be solved.
 It rather sounded as though John Granger, the fellow with the “alchemical” reading of the Harry Potter series (he of the Scar-o-Vision filter) had nailed the identity of the mystery Horcrux as well.